cocodedk/cv-generator/docs/frontend/components.md

 - Automatically loads profile data on mount
 - Shows "Save Profile" or "Update Profile" based on profile existence
 - Includes delete functionality
+- AI Assist is always enabled (unlike CVForm where it's only enabled in edit mode)

 ### Navigation